 As we keep going, the flyer sizes will become bigger.
 The A5 paper is larger than the A6 at 210mm x 148mm, and it’s every bit as popular.
 A5 flyers are most likely what you would be handed in a mall or at a show.
 Many brands choose this flyer size to help them promote a product or a service.

 Much like the A6, the A5 is small in size, but if you use it correctly, it is very effective.
 Most of the time, brands use both the front and back sides of the A5.

 Although there are some cases of brands using the A3 paper size, the A4 is typically the biggest size they’ll go for at.
-At 297mm x 210mm, the A4 flyer size is not only a standard flyer size, but a standard paper size.
-Most notebooks and writing paper are A4.
+At 297mm x 210mm, the A4 flyer size is not only a standard flyer size but a standard paper size.
+Most notebooks and writing papers are A4.

 The reason most brands don’t go past A4 is because of its sheer size.
 Once you pass A4, you’re not so much dealing with flyers anymore, but posters instead.
 Of course, remember that the idea behind a flyer is to make it convenient and to make the customers want to take it.
 If you make a flyer too big, you may as well and not make it at all.

 DL is ⅓ the size of the A4 paper.
 The DL flyer fits perfectly into envelopes, making it the ideal choice for mailing campaigns.
 They also fit perfectly into pockets.

 DL flyers are quite cost-effective, so if you’re on a budget and want to get your flyers out into the world, consider using one.

 Square paper is for those brands that want to add a little extra flare to their flyers.
 Although there are many different sizes you can choose from with a square flyer, the most popular dimensions are 140mm x 140mm, 148mm x 148mm, and 210mm x 210mm.